sakhileb/BluPinJS-EA/README.md

 ## Features
 - ICT Silver Bullet (AM & PM Sessions) - With Signals
 - 714 Method - With Signals
-- On Chart Signals & Trade Ideas
-- Goal Setting & Account Management Techniques (E.G: for an account $100, use lot sie 0.02, set stop loss to 20 points and take profit to 60 points)

 ## Project Status
 Project is: _In Development_.